 About Kadisha Onalbayeva

-On May 21, 2015 she premiered Artyk Toxsanbayev’s Rhapsody for Piano and Orchestra with the Astana Philharmonic Orchestra, Kazakhstan.
-She performed these work again with the Albany Symphony Orchestra, Albany, Georgia, USA in November 2016.
-Toxsanbayev’s Rhapsody is dedicated to Dr. Onalbayeva.
-Another composition dedicated to Dr. Onalbayeva composed by her husband, Michael Coleman, entitled Arman (Dream) premiered with the Louisiana Sinfonietta, April 3, 2016, in Baton Rouge, Louisiana, USA.
+She was commissioned to write a symphonic poem titled “Zherym” (My Motherland) by the Kazakhstan National Orchestra.
+She premiered Artyk Toxsanbayev’s Rhapsody for Piano and Orchestra (dedicated to her) with the Astana Philharmonic Orchestra, Kazakhstan and Albany Symphony Orchestra, Albany, Georgia, USA.
+Another composition dedicated to Dr. Onalbayeva composed by her husband, Michael Coleman, entitled “Arman” (Dream) and premiered it with the Louisiana Sinfonietta in Baton Rouge, Louisiana, USA.

-Dr. Onalbayeva lives in Pensacola, FL with her husband, Michael Coleman, also a composer and pianist.
-She has one daughter, Malika and her granddaughter Dorothy Kadisha.
+She lives in Pensacola, FL with her husband, Michael Coleman, also a composer and pianist.
+She has one daughter, Malika (Zach), and one granddaughter Dorothy!